dhellmann/pymotw-3/source/re/index.rst

 This version of the email address parser uses two tests.
 If the ``name`` group matches, then the look ahead assertion requires both angle brackets and sets up the ``brackets`` group.
-If ``name`` is not matched, the assertion requires the rest of the text not have angle brackets around it.
-Later, if the ``brackets`` group is set, the actual pattern matching code consumes the brackets in the input using literal patterns, otherwise it consumes any blank space.
+If ``name`` is not matched, the assertion requires the rest of the text to not have angle brackets around it.
+Later, if the ``brackets`` group is set, the actual pattern matching code consumes the brackets in the input using literal patterns; otherwise, it consumes any blank space.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 're_id.py'))